This document is a working draft, and could still be changed at any time.

 This document outlines the Mozilla Foundation's policy for use of trademarks web sites belonging to official localization projects.
 We want to recognise that official localization projects are an important part of the community by giving them more rights to use our trademarks on their websites than we might give anyone else.

-This document is meant to be a companion document to the Mozilla Trademark Policy and the Mozilla Trademark Policy for Localization Projects.
+This document is meant to be a companion document to the Mozilla Trademark Policy.

 Official mozilla.org Localization Teams

 The provisions in this document apply only to official mozilla.org Localization Teams (a.k.a.
-L10n teams), as defined in the Mozilla Trademark Policy for Localization Projects.
+L10n teams).

 Translated Versions of Mozilla Web Sites